2Kelvin/dessert-clicker/README.md

 - if user switches from the app to another app or home screen, the `onStop()` method is called on the activity. `onStop()` stops the activity making it disappear from the screen
 - `onStart()` runs after onCreate() and makes the Activity visible on the screen => displays the UI that had already been created in onCreate's setContent lambda
 - `onStop()` makes the activity not visible on the screen.
+- `onResume()` runs after onStart(), it makes the app able to receive interaction input from the user
+- `onDestroy()` is also called once in the lifecycle of an activity.
+It destroy's all activity objects to give the resources it was using back to the Android OS to be used by other open apps
+- in `onPause()` state, the app no longer has user focus and user cannot interacted with it...sometimes when the activity is in the background, in the recent apps page after opening another app...sometimes it's visible but there's another active activity on top of it with the user interaction active.
+Code in onPause() method should be lightweight as it can block other other activities from displaying. e.g. you could specify to delsy an incoming phone call in the onPause code block
+- `onRestart()` is called when returning to an app that had been created then stopped but not destroyed yet.
+It retrieves the data that was before the app was stopped / pushed to the background